 However, with all the sugar from the fruit juices be very careful not to overcook the meat.
 The sweet marinade burns quickly.

 The Cuban mojo marinade is great on grilled chicken or with pork.
 You can use the marinated meat in any of these dishes:

 I hope you enjoy this for your grilling season rotation!

-- 2 tbsp lightly packed mint leaves, finely chopped
+- 2 tablespoon lightly packed mint leaves finely chopped

 - 4 garlic cloves

 - 1 teaspoons ground cumin

 - Kosher salt and pepper